 By clicking on the month, you will get an idea of the highlights in that month.
 Note that flowering periods and autumn colours can vary depending on the weather especially in the spring and autumn.

 In principle, we are closed from the end of september until the beginning of april

 All photos were taken in our garden.

-Click on the photos for a larger image, a slideshow and sometimes extra information.
+Click on the photos for a larger image and a slideshow

 There is a lot for the visitor to see during the spring months.
 In March there are snowdrops and crocusses, followed by narcissus and later the bluebells.
 Protected by the the trees in the wood, you will find more than 60 different sorts of camellias, which are can start flowering in January, but ususally in March.
 There are also about 120 different acers, many with wonderful spring leaf colour, while others are renowned for their autumn colours.
 There are also almost 400 rhododendrons , some of which start flowering in February and March and others as late as June, although the climax is in May.